raghuyennamalli/bm-mp/README.md

 # website
-Ragothaman M Yennamalli's lab website
+Biomolecular and Materials Modelling Platform (ONLINE) website

-This git is the place where I update my current research, team members, teaching, etc.
+This git is the place where I update about the .